 PB: Why has it been so difficult to fill the skilled construction labor pool?

 CK: The bias [of construction employers] toward a specific employee profile, and a general lack of training on the front end, have contributed to the shortage.
 Typically, the construction industry has been biased against women in specific roles.
-It also hasn’t focused on training or clearly messaging the employee value proposition to groups beyond the
+It also hasn’t focused on training or clearly messaging the employee value proposition to groups beyond the traditional construction worker.

 But, in the last 10 years, we’ve seen substantial growth, not just in women-owned construction companies, but now one out of every hundred skilled workers in the field is a woman.
 [That’s progress,] yet women make up almost 50% of the total workforce.